Why should I read this resource pack?

 To understand why the accounts look the way they do, you’ll have to look to the past.
 And by this I mean, have a snoop in the previous years’ account summaries!
 Look at the income tabs, have a look at what the previous committee’s have done to raise the money.
 See if you can find any trends; are there any recurring events that bring in a lot of money every year?
 Was membership engagement super high within that year?
 Did they get any sponsorship money?

-(This is also a great way to get ideas on how to fundraise money for the future or to get more money if you ever need it.)
+(?
+This is also a great way to get ideas on how to fundraise money for the future or to get more money if you ever need it.)

 Also have a look at their expenditure; did they have low expenditure throughout the year?
 Were coaching fees low?
 Were there no competitions that year?
 Find the trends there and see if they utilised any good strategies to minimise their expenditure.